Things to Do in Marrakech

 The Saadian Sultan, Ahmed Al-Manson, built this palace to celebrate his victory.
 It was against the Portuguese army in 1578 in the battle of Three kings.
 Yet, Sultan Moulay Ismail took the wealth in this palace in 1696 to build the imperial city of Meknes.
 There is nothing left, but a huge courtyard of carved gardens with orange trees and high walls.

 The free and larger public gardens in Marrakech.
-Almoravid dynasty established this garden in the 12th century.
+The Almoravid dynasty established this garden in the 12th century.
 Therefore, it consists of a large pool and pavilion surrounded by olive and palm plantations.
-It is also a popular park where families enjoy peace and escape the bustling city.
+It is also a popular park where families enjoy the peace and escape the bustling city.
 Marrakech is a city that leads to many sites, especially the desert.
 Here is one of the desert tours from Marrakech; 3 days tour from Marrakech to Fes.

 - Agadir Tours